theprimarybrain/theprimarybrain.github.io/_posts/2018-10-14-Toddler-School-Curriculum-Rainbow-Theme.md

 ![Art Photo]({{ site.github.url }}/assets/img/toddler-rainbow-art-activities.jpg)

+Here are 5 art activities you can do with your child this week:

 1. **R is for Rainbow Coloring Page** - Give your child all the colors of the rainbow to color with and review the color names as they pick up each color.
 2. **R is for Rainbow Cereal Art** - Glue rainbow colored cereal onto the rainbow in order of the colors of the rainbow.
 3. **Rainbow Cut, Tear, and Glue** - Give your child strips of paper to cut with kid scissors and tear with their hands.
 I find it helpful to start the cut so my son can easily tear the pieces of paper.